badrcheouai/UI-OHSapp/MEDICAL_VISIT_SYSTEM_README.md

 ## Overview

-The Medical Visit Request System is a comprehensive solution for managing employee medical visit requests in the OHSE Capital application.
+The Medical Visit Request System is a comprehensive solution for managing employee medical visit requests in the OSHapp application.
 It provides a complete workflow from request submission to confirmation, with notifications and email communications.

 ## Features